noreederek/armc-community/MIGRATE-DEV.md

 - `\humhub\libs\BaseSettingsManager::get()` now returns a pure int in case the (trimmed) value can be converted
 - New `PolymorphicRelation::getObjectModel()`: should replace `get_class()`
 - Removed deprecated javascript method `setModalLoader()`
 - Javascript CSP Nonces are now required and enabled by default!
-See: https://docs.humhub.org/docs/develop/javascript/
 - Use the verifying `Content->canArchive()` before run the methods `Content->archive()` and `Content->archive()`, because it was removed from within there.
 - Permission to configure modules is now restricted to users allowed to manage settings (was previously restricted to users allowed to manage modules).
 [More info here](https://github.com/humhub/humhub/issues/6174).